+Teachers determine the performance level (0-7) of student work artifacts at both point A and point B using the rubrics provided in the Pre-K and Kindergarten TEAM Portfolio Resource Guide.
 Teachers score student work at Level 0 when a student is unable to complete the aligned task with any accuracy.